c-geisel/Stock-Analysis/README.md

     Next i

 '''

-### Stock Performance Between 2017 and 2018
--use images and examples from the code to explain differences in the two years total volume refers to how often the stock is traded throughout the year- if its taded often the price will accurately reflect the price of the stock
-        with the excepttion of a couple of stocks, the total volume was much higher in 2018 percent retun is the icrease of decrease in price, how much your investment grew or shrank.
-        2017 had higher yearly returns, more growth- 2018 has was more shrinkage.

-### Original Script vs. Refactored Script
+Explain how this is different
--compare execution times of the two different scripts using the images In the original script we were looping through each index separately and then testing for the next one, in our refactored script we are looping through all at once, This improves efficiency.
-In old script for each year I was getting around 0.8 now I'm getting around 0.2
+In old script for each year I was getting around 0.8 now I'm getting around 0.2 Add in the run time images

 ## Summary
 ### What are the advantages or disadvantages of refactoring code?